heykayla/my-writing/Tutorials/dev.to_tutorial.md

 - A computer
 - Internet connection
 - A GitHub account
-  - DEV gives users the option to sign-up with their Apple ID, Forem, GitHub, or Twitter account.
+  - o DEV gives users the option to sign-up with their Apple ID, Forem, GitHub, or Twitter account.
 In this tutorial, we will use GitHub to create a DEV account.
 However, you are welcome to choose a different third-party application.
 The steps for creating a DEV account with a different third-party application are similar.
   - If you do not have a GitHub account, follow GitHub's [Signing up for a new GitHub account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account) instructions.

 ## 1. Create a DEV account